Assassination Classroom (film): Reception

-Assassination Classroom opened in 313 screens across Japan and earned $3.42 million on 351,000 admissions in its first weekend.
+Assassination Classroom topped the box office of Japan on its first opening week.
+It opened in 313 screens across Japan and earned $3.42 million on 351,000 admissions in its first weekend.
 It ultimately grossed over $20 million in Japan alone, and it ended its theatrical run with a worldwide gross of $25 million.

 Film School Rejects awarded the film a score of B+, saying "Assassination Classroom is an absolute blast that not only survives its ridiculous setup but makes something truly special with it."
-We Got This Covered awarded it three and a half out of five, saying "Assassination Classroom is heartwarming J-Pop mayhem that tells of an alien schoolteacher who plans to destroy humanity, and the class of misfits who must kill him before graduation.
-Just soak that in."
-Twitch Film said "This was the lighthearted and feel good Japanese film I was waiting for all festival long."
+Andrew Mack of Twitch Film said "This was the lighthearted and feel good Japanese film I was waiting for all festival long."
 The anime fanzine Otaku USA was more negative, saying: "As a piece of storytelling, Assassination Classroom felt more like a series of non-cohesive chapters than a fleshed-out whole, probably thanks to its manga origins."

+Music

+The movie featured the theme song "Koro Sensations" by Sensations, a special unit made from members of Hey!
+Say!
+JUMP.